 However, this is not only significant for the economies of the Member States, but also of course affects every individual.
-Thus, for example, the opportunity costs for women aged 45-64, who spend more time providing informal care than younger women, and than men in general, take two forms: Direct opportunity costs include lost wages amounting to an average of € 25,800 gross.
-97 Indirect opportunity costs also arise in the sense that it is difficult to find employment after providing informal care because the informal carer will have been out of the regular labour market for some time.
-98 This in turn has an impact on their pension entitlements, which is also part of the indirect opportunity costs.
-99 Although most Member States allow for pension credits for informal carers, their work regularly results in lower pensions than a traditional full-time job subject to social security contributions.
-100 Member States should compensate for this with increased pension credit periods.
-Overall, the Member States must resolve various conflicts of interest in this regard: in particular, promoting or expanding informal care may conflict with equal access to the labour market.
-The EU, for its part, can (only) provide support through concrete recommendations related to the respective Member State.
-101
+Thus, for example, the opportunity costs for women aged 45-64, who spend more time providing informal care than younger women, and than men in general, take two forms: Direct opportunity costs include lost wages amounting to an average of € 25,800 gross.97 Indirect opportunity costs also arise in the sense that it is difficult to find employment after providing informal care because the informal carer will have been out of the regular labour market for some time.98 This in turn has an impact on their pension entitlements, which is also part of the indirect opportunity costs.99 Although most Member States allow for pension credits for informal carers, their work regularly results in lower pensions than a traditional full-time job subject to social security contributions.100 Member States must resolve various conflicts of interest in this regard: in particular, promoting or expanding informal care may conflict with equal access to the labour market.
+The EU, for its part, can (only) provide support through concrete recommendations related to the respective Member States.101